Aeroflot Flight 8641: Sequence of events

-At 10:51:20 the autopilot gradually brought about a horizontal stabilizer angle of up 0.3° for descent for landing.
+At 10:51:20 MSK the autopilot gradually brought about a horizontal stabilizer angle of up 0.3° to begin descent.
 At 10:51:30 the stabilizer angle sharply increased, exceeding the 2° limit within half a second.
 The sudden change resulted in a negative g-force of -1.5 g, but the autopilot adjusted the controls to lower it to -0.6 g.
-As the stabilizer did not respond to commands and the plane went on diving, the autopilot switched off after 3 seconds.
-The pilots pulled back on the yoke trying to level out the plane, but it continued into a steep dive; soon it rolled 35° left and the dive achieved 50°.
-As it rolled counterclockwise with over -2 g of overload, the aircraft disintegrated at 10:51:50 at the altitude of 5700 m and the instrument speed of 810 km/h.
+The stabilizer did not respond to commands and the plane continued diving, the autopilot switched off after 3 seconds.
+The pilots pulled back on the yoke trying to level out the airplane, but it continued in a steep dive; soon it rolled 35° left and the dive achieved 50° nose down.
+As it rolled counterclockwise with over -2 g of overload, the aircraft disintegrated at 10:51:50 at an altitude of 5700 m and an indicated speed of 810 km/h.

 The wreckage was found on the outskirts of Verbavychi village, 10 km southeast of the district center Naroulia (itself being further 18 km south/west of the larger Mozyr which is often listed.)
 Fragments of the plane were scattered across an area of 6.5 by 3.5 km.
 All 132 people on board perished.